Trbonnes/ft_transcendance/README.md

 Vuejs with Nuxt and typescript

 # Backend in Server directory
-Nodejs with Express and typescript
+Nestjs, TypeOrm and Postgresql

 # Run
 In the project root, simply run docker-compose up
-This will launch both frontend and backend using the specifications of docker-compose.yml Both frontend and backend are using the package manager yarn and NOT npm
+This will launch both frontend and backend using the specifications of docker-compose.yml Both frontend and backend are using the package manager yarn